 - Use bulk allocations (e.g.

-) instead of many small ones. - Prefer stack or arena allocators for temporary data.
+reserve) instead of many small ones. - Prefer stack or arena allocators for temporary data.

 - Batch small allocations to minimize fragmentation and lock contention.